anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 ===------------------------------------------------------------------------------===

-Anathema was created  by Sandra Sieroux and Urs Reupke, with further development (starting with version 1.4.1) by Scott Olson, Eric Astor, Rob Rutherford, and others.
+Anathema was created  by Sandra Sieroux and Urs Reupke, with further development (starting with version 1.4.1) by Scott Olson, Eric Astor, Rob Rutherford, Paul Adams, and others.
 Contact us at the-smith@users.sourceforge.net with questions, comments or suggestions.

 For bug reports you should use the SourceForge.net Tracking System at http://sourceforge.net/projects/anathema